Dan Parsons encouraged the Forestry Heritage Society

-With a generous donation of $5,000 from Gerri Parsons, we acquired a used railroad from a hobbyist in Nanaimo.
-It took a great deal of renovation during the winter/spring to be ready for 2012 operation.
+In November 2011, with a generous donation of $5,000 from Gerri Parsons, we acquired a used railroad from a hobbyist in Nanaimo.
+It took a great deal of renovation during the winter/spring to be ready for the 2012 operation.

 We expanded the track towards the Quanset huts to create a Y turnaround and a tent station near the Farmers Market